Her0Zer0/Bash-Bang-Shabang/linux_command_instruction/1.Navigation/a.Basics.md

 ***/boot***

-_The startup files and the kernel, vmlinuz.
+_The startup files and the kernel, vmlinuz (no this is not a typo).
 In some recent distributions also grub data.
 Grub is a GRand Unified Boot loader and is an attempt to get rid of the many different boot-loaders we know today._

 ***/dev***